-The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast increased 0.4 percent in May, the U.S. Bureau of Labor Statistics reported today.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast advanced 0.5 percent in September, the U.S. Bureau of Labor Statistics reported today.

-Prices in the New York-Northern New Jersey-Long Island area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 0.4 percent in May, after a 0.1-percent increase in April.
+Prices in the New York-Northern New Jersey-Long Island area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), advanced 0.5 percent in September.